desrod/pasta-sos/README.md

 This project is intended for the replication of Ubuntu installations.
 As such, at this time, when `pasta-sos` is ran it will create a virtual machine installed with Ubuntu whose version matches the information in the sosreport.

-Feedback on usage is appreciated, and recommendations on features and improvements are encouraged.
+Feedback on usage is appreciated, and recommendations on features and improvements are encouraged; see the discussion forum: https://github.com/pjmattingly/pasta-sos/discussions/categories/ideas.

 At the moment there is no packaging assocaited with this project, and so the installation instructions seek to mimic a development environment.

 This tool is in an alpha state and will likely break.
 Please use the [Issues](https://github.com/pjmattingly/pasta-sos/issues) tab for reporting.